http2/http2.github.io/faq/index.md

 One application opening so many connections simultaneously breaks a lot of the assumptions that TCP was built upon; since each connection will start a flood of data in the response, there's a real risk that buffers in the intervening network will overflow, causing a congestion event and retransmits.

-Additionally, using so many connections unfairly monopolises network resources, "stealing" them from other, better-behaved applications (e.g., VoIP).
+Additionally, using so many connections unfairly monopolizes network resources, "stealing" them from other, better-behaved applications (e.g., VoIP).

 ### What's the benefit of Server Push?